hashat-app/proxy.hashat.app/README.md

     exit;
 }
 ```
-Modify or remove this if-loop as you need.
+Modify or remove this if-statement as you need.
 You can change hashat.app to everything you like to only allow the proxy to be used by your domain.

 ___